kaievns/the-log/posts/lead/drafts/inverse-conway.md

 but the team does.
 They dutifully start chopping the monolith to pieces, and then one of two scenarios occur.
 Either the team rebuilds the original monolith into a distributed monolith.
-Or they call BS on the new architecture because everything is hard and mass resign.
+Or they call BS on the new architecture because everything is hard; and then they mass resign.
 It's not that the proposed architecture is bad, the Very Smart Person knows what they're doing after all.
-The problem is that the architecture didn't match the way the original team works.
+The problem is that the architecture didn't match the way the original team was operating.

-A better approach is to partition the original team into independent squads, then let each squad to take ownership over specific areas of the application, and then let these squads tear the application apart along the lines of ownership.
+A better approach is to partition the original team into independent squads.
+Then let each squad take ownership over specific areas of the application.
+And then let these squads tear the application apart along the lines of ownership.

-Everyone will be crying the first month or two, but you can use those points of tension as a radar for where exactly the changes need to be made in the architecture.
-In most cases the teams won't even need a Very Smart Person telling them what to do.
+Everyone complains the first month or two, because we have changed the way the team used to operate.
+And that change started to show pain points when applied to the old monolith.
+But, this pain also pushes the teams toward splitting the old architecture as quickly and sensibly as possible.
+In most cases the teams won't even need a Very Smart Person to guide them through the process.

 We design the communication patterns _first_ (independent squads), and then we let those communication patterns to drive architectural decisions.

+## Wrapping up

+The Conway's law is a great tool to have in your pocket whether you are an engineering manager, or in the field of technical leadership.
+Scaling software engineering organisations is surprising challenging and tools like that can get very handy.

+Also, if you liked this idea and want more, I can recommend diving into the field of the devops topology, that have a lot more to offer.